tkompare/CIVIC-backtoschoolimmunization/README.txt

 needed.
 There are frequent and timely updates as events are confirmed or cancelled.
 We made this process as easy as possible.

-WIN: CDPH and I are using this Back To School web app as a technical and logistical test run for the upcoming Flu Shot Finder.
-Not only will much of the code essentially be the same, but also the data format will match.
-Data is formatted according to a national effort to standardize these data, lead by Mark Headd, the CTO for the City of Philadelphia.
-This also gives CDPH a feel for what it will take to keep this year's Flu Shot Finder application information up to date.
+WIN: CDPH and I used this Back To School web app as a technical and logistical test run for the Flu Shot Finder.
+Not only is much of the code essentially the same, but also the data format will match.
+Data is formatted according to a national effort to standardize these data, lead by Mark Headd, the former CTO for the City of Philadelphia.
+This also gave CDPH a feel for what it took to keep the Flu Shot Finder application information up to date.

 The draft standards document is here: https://docs.google.com/a/kompare.us/document/d/1ikTyX1xWpw86u-xuokEJAGwe-tyKAeYl3qFLw0poAAE